WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 As specified in "BC V2 Schema & Examples" above, Blockcerts `verification` is used to verify that the public key of the issuer matches the public key used to issue the transaction to a blockchain.

-This might be considered a redundant property since a Verifiable Credential has a `proof property` that verifies immutability as well, the "issuer profile" already specifies their keys used for issuing, and the key used for issuing will be known when resolving the blockchain transaction.
+This might be considered a redundant property since a Verifiable Credential has a `proof` property that verifies immutability as well, the "issuer profile" already specifies their keys used for issuing, and the key used for issuing will be known when resolving the blockchain transaction.

-Unless there's a strong reason to keep this property in Blockcerts as it moves to the VC schema, it is suggested to remove `verification` in V3.
+Unless there's a strong reason to keep this property in Blockcerts as it moves to the VC schema, we suggest removing `verification` in V3.

 #### Signature / Proof Proposal